 Features Description Death cover Provides a lump sum benefit on the death of a member.
-Members can have Death only cover.
 Total & Permanent Disability cover Provides a lump sum benefit where a member becomes totally and permanently disabled and meets the conditions of the relevant part of the Total & Permanent Disability definition.
-Standard Death cover Standard Death cover is automatically provided to eligible members, unless you decide to opt-out of cover.
-Refer to the Standard Death cover section for details on the cover available.
-Terminal Illness cover This forms part of the Death cover and provides a lump sum benefit where a member is diagnosed as having a Terminal Illness .
-Eligible age for automatic Standard cover Death - age 25 to 55 Age when Standard cover ceases Death - age 56 Opt-in for insurance cover Standard Death cover does not start automatically until you attain age 25 and your Super Savings - Corporate Accumulation account balance reaches \$6,000.
-If you need cover before attaining age 25 and reaching an account balance of \$6,000 and you're aged 20 or older you can opt-in at anytime (subject to meeting the other eligibility conditions).
+Standard Death and Total & Permanent Disability Standard Death and Total & Permanent Disability cover is automatically provided to eligible members, unless you decide to opt-out of cover.
+The following Standard insurance cover is available: 4 x Salary Terminal Illness cover This forms part of the Death cover and provides a lump sum benefit where a member is diagnosed as having a Terminal Illness .
+Eligible age for automatic Standard cover Death - age 25 to 64 1 Total & Permanent Disability - age 25 to 64 2 Age when Standard cover Death - age 70 ceases Total & Permanent Disability - age 67 Opt-in for insurance cover Standard cover does not start automatically until you attain age 25 and your Super Savings - Corporate Accumulation account balance reaches \$6,000.
+If you need cover before attaining age 25 and reaching an account balance of \$6,000 and you're aged 15 or older you can opt-in at anytime (subject to meeting the other eligibility conditions).
 Refer to the Opt-in for insurance cover section for more details.
 Automatic Acceptance Limits (AAL) An AAL is the maximum amount of Standard cover provided to eligible employees without any medical evidence being required.
-Death - based on your age (for more information on specific cover amounts refer to the Standard Death cover table on page 4 of this Corporate Insurance Guide).
-Additional cover You can apply for Death and Total & Permanent Disability cover to suit your individual circumstances and needs.
+Death - \$1,500,000 for Permanent employees Total & Permanent Disability - \$1,500,000 for Permanent employees Additional cover You can apply for Death and Total & Permanent Disability cover to suit your individual circumstances and needs.
 Limits may apply.
-Transfer of insurance cover We may agree to take over the cover provided by an existing insurance policy or superannuation fund and provide equivalent benefits on Australian Retirement Trust's terms and conditions.
+Transfer of insurance cover We may agree to take over the cover provided by a previous insurance policy or superannuation fund and provide equivalent benefits on Australian Retirement Trust's terms and conditions.
 You can apply to transfer Death and Total & Permanent Disability or Death only cover up to \$2,000,000.
 Worldwide cover Cover is provided 24/7 anywhere in the world.
-Automatic continuation of cover Your cover continues once you leave your employer.
+Automatic continuation of cover Your Death and Total & Permanent Disability cover continues once you leave your employer.
 Though you retain the same level of cover, the premium charged may change.
-Financial advice 1 We can assist members to determine the amount and type of insurance cover needed and to manage proceeds of claims.
+Financial advice 3 We can assist members to determine the amount and type of insurance cover needed and to manage proceeds of claims.
 Claims support Our experienced Claims Representatives are here to help with your claim.
 Simply contact Australian Retirement Trust first and we will guide you through the process.
-Rehabilitation - "work is good medicine" If you have an injury, disability or health condition we may be able to arrange work related rehabilitation to assist you back to meaningful work.
 Binding Nominations vs. Preferred Beneficiaries You can make a binding death benefit nomination or you can nominate your preferred beneficiaries.
 Refer to the Super Savings Accumulation Guide for more information.
 Who pays for your insurance premiums?
-Premiums for insurance cover are deducted from your Super Savings - Corporate Accumulation account.
+50% of the cost of your Standard cover is met by your employer.
+50% of the cost of your Standard cover and 100% of any Additional cover are deducted from your Super Savings - Corporate Accumulation account.